 Yes, you can be part of the lower class without being aware of it!

 The economic landscape is changing constantly, and with the rise of inflation, you might be in for a surprise and not have the same spot in the hierarchy as you used to have.
+The goalposts for what it means to be financially secure are shifting beneath our feet, making it difficult to gauge where we truly stand.
+What was once considered a comfortable middle-class existence is, for many, now a daily struggle to stay afloat.

 Maybe you know that you are above the lower class or “working class,” but if you pay attention to some signs, you might recognize yourself in them.
 But how is this possible?
 A few years ago, you could swear you were middle class!
+This cognitive dissonance is common.
+We often cling to a self-image rooted in a past reality, finding it hard to accept that our current financial situation tells a different story.
+It’s a matter of identity as much as it is a matter of economics.

 Well, as we already said, things are different than they used to be, and this affects every single one of us.
 When you are living in the United States, it’s easy to fall into the trap of the “American Dream” because we are taught that anyone can achieve it if they are working hard.
 However, the growing income inequality makes many families struggle to make ends meet, and this starts more and more to sound like a fantasy.
+The traditional markers of success—homeownership, a new car, annual vacations, and saving for retirement—feel increasingly out of reach for a growing segment of the population.
+The dream itself hasn’t changed, but the economic ladder to reach it seems to have had many of its rungs removed.

 Worried you might be part of the lower class?
 Just look at the signs and see if they match your lifestyle.